IsaacScript/isaacscript/docs/refactoring-mod.md

 }
 ```

+Types, interfaces, and enums are typically stored in files of the same name in a "types" subdirectory.

 <br />

 ## 3) src/callbacks/postUpdate.ts

-Each callback can have its own dedicated file in the "callbacks" directory.
-Here's the code for "postUpdate.ts":
+Each callback can have its own dedicated file in a "callbacks" subdirectory.

 ```ts
 import * as greenCandle from "../items/greenCandle";